TheFBplus/pc-ex/docs/md/classes/ElementComponent_EX.md

 pc.ElementComponent.text

-#### Defined in

-node_modules/playcanvas/build/playcanvas.d.ts:14588

 ___

 ### textHeight

 • `get` **textHeight**(): `number`

 The height of the text rendered by the component.
-Only works for {@link ELEMENTTYPE_TEXT} types.
+Only works for ELEMENTTYPE_TEXT types.

 #### Returns